akatie/simpleknowledgeservice/schemes/README.md

 The location for (zipped) schemes.
 Only the latest versions of schemes will be in here.
-The zips contain definitions in both JSON-LD and TTL (RDF Turtle).
+The zips contain definitions in both [JSON-LD](http://www.w3.org/TR/json-ld/) and ([RDF Turtle](http://www.w3.org/TR/turtle/).
 The MongoDB and Fuseki importers expect the scheme definitions to be in this location and know how to read from these zips.

 Current schemes (all about drugs) ...